 How To Use Soy Isoflavones?

-Follow the instructions of your doctor who has recommended these supplements and take them accordingly.
+Follow the instructions of your doctor and take the supplements accordingly.
 Also, refrain from taking multiple doses and more than the prescribed dosage, as high doses of soy isoflavones can cause certain side effects.

 What Are The Side-Effects Of Soy Isoflavones?